 This guidebook has all that a walker needs:

-- concise, up-to-date directions for the main Way and Bradford Link
+- detailed directions for the main Way walked south to north

 - background on geology, railway heritage, farming and wildlife

 - side-trips to heritage centres and a feature on Bolton Priory

 - The Dales Way

 - 145x220 mm